 The limited partnership investment represents an interest in Emerging CTA Portfolio, L.P. investment fund, which is a commodity pool limited partnership formed under the laws of Delaware.
 The partnership does not engage directly in trading activities, but invests substantially all of its assets with various trading companies (trading companies), all of which are Delaware limited liability companies organized to invest and trade in futures interests.
 The trading companies will engage in the speculative trading of commodity contracts including, but not limited to, domestic and foreign commodity futures contracts, forward contracts, swap contracts, futures contracts, foreign exchange or otherwise.
 These contracts and commodities are collectively referred to as futures interests.
+The limited partnership investment also represents an interest in LIN Media LLC, which is a limited liability company that owns television stations and formed under the laws of Delaware.

 Investments in the managed futures are speculative and involve a high degree of risk.
 Risks arise from changes in the value of these contracts and the potential inability of counterparties to perform under the terms of the contracts.
 There are numerous factors which may significantly influence the market value of these contracts, including interest rate volatility.
 These factors were considered by the Diocese prior to making this investment and it was determined that the investment would be beneficial to leverage risk in the other areas of the investment portfolio.